LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

    .. note::
       In order to use the `keyField_value` method within an inline, the ``-keyField`` must be specified as one of the ``-returnField`` values.

-#.
-The ``-distinct`` parameter instructs MySQL data sources to return only
-   records that contain distinct values across all returned fields.
-This parameter is useful when combined with a single ``-returnField`` parameter and a ``-findAll`` to return all distinct values from a single field in the database.

 Return Sorted Results